victor4s/victor4s/README.md

-## Hi, my name is Victor Augusto and I'm a data scientist student from Brazil.<br/>
+## Hi, my name is Victor Augusto and I'm a data science student from Brazil.<br/>

 <div align="center">
       <a href="https://github.com/victor4s">